Neutron-Diffraction Measurements of an Antiferromagnetic Semiconducting Phase in the Vicinity of the High-Temperature Superconducting State of K$_x$Fe$_{2-y}$Se$_2$

 We thank J.P.
 Hu for helpful discussions.
 This work is supported by the Director, Office of Science, Office of Basic Energy Sciences, U.S. Department of Energy, under Contract No. DE-AC02-05CH11231 and Office of Basic Energy Sciences US DOE DE-AC03-76SF008.
-Jun Zhao is supported by a fellowship from Miller Institute for Basic Research in Science.
-D.-H. Lee is supported by DOE Grant No. DE-AC02-05CH11231.
+J.Z. is supported by a fellowship from Miller Institute for Basic Research in Science.
+D.H.L is supported by DOE Grant No. DE-AC02-05CH11231.
+The research at Oak Ridge National Laboratory's High Flux Isotope Reactor is sponsored by the Scientific User Facilities Division, Office of Basic Energy Sciences, U. S. Department of Energy.